rishabhgoel0213/rishabhgoel0213/Resume.typ

 #bullets((
   [Building a general learning algorithm for two-player perfect-information games, inspired by Google DeepMind's AlphaZero.], [Implemented batched-GPU self-play pipeline and plug-and-play game adapters in C++ and Python.], ))

 #v(0.05em)
+#dated[ResearchTree - Open-Source Creator][May 2026 - Present]
+#bullets((
+  [Built a framework for exploring AI research ideas through structured search and experimentation.], [Added Dockerized workflows for evaluating candidate branches with repeatable scorers and preserved artifacts.], ))

+#v(0.05em)